-Freeze-dried cultures of the microorganisms used in the test items are stored at $-70\,^{\circ}$ C in a collection at the Swedish Food Agency (SLV).
+Freeze-dried cultures of the microorganisms used in the test items are stored at -70 °C in a collection at the Swedish Food Agency (SLV).
 All strains are identified by specific SLV numbers.
-The strains have either been isolated from food or water samples, or have been bought from established culture collections.
-Bacterial strains are characterized internally by API system or by other means at external culture collections like ATCC (American Type Culture Collection) and CCUG (Culture Collection University of Gothenburg).
-The characterization of yeasts and moulds, Salmonella strain and E. coli O157 strains is performed externally by, the Centralbureau vor Schimmelcultures (CBS-KNAW Collection, The Netherlands), the National Veterinary Institute (SVA, Sweden) and the Public Health Agency of Sweden, respectively.
+The strains have either been isolated from food or water samples or have been bought from established culture collections.
+Bacterial strains are characterized either internally by the API system or by other means at external culture collections like ATCC (American Type Culture Collection), CCUG (Culture Collection University of Gothenburg) CBS-KNAW (Centralbureau vor Schimmelcultures), SVA (Swedish Veterinary Agency) and FoHM (the Public Health Agency of Sweden).